-Dr Kim Hames is currently the Deputy Premier of Western Australia, with responsibility over the portfolios of Health and Tourism.
+Dr Kim Hames has responsibility over the portfolios of Health and Tourism.
 Dr Hames also has a special coordinating role for the Kimberley region.

 Under the Court Government, Dr Hames was the Minister for Aboriginal Affairs, Housing and Water Resources.
 Prior to becoming a Member of Parliament, Kim was a councillor at the City of Bayswater for eight years.